smart-data-models/dataModel.Environment/AeroAllergenObserved/doc/spec_DE.md

         model: https://schema.org/Text
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateObserved:
       description: The date and time of this observation in ISO8601 UTCformat.
-It can be represented by a specific time instant or by an ISO8601 interval.
+It can be represented by a specific time instant or by an ISO8601 interval
       type: string
       x-ngsi:
         type: Property